-12. Tenant Selection
+13. Tenant Selection

 At least one person residing in each NPLH Assisted Unit must qualify as having a Serious Mental Disorder or as being a Seriously Emotionally Disturbed Child or Adolescent as defined under Welfare and Institutions Code (WIC) Section 5600.3.
 That person must also be Homeless, Chronically Homeless, or At-Risk of Chronic Homelessness as defined under Section 101 of the Guidelines.
+Pursuant to Section 5849.9 of the Welfare and Institutions Code, Units funded with NCA funds shall prioritize persons with mental health supportive services needs who are Homeless or At-Risk of Chronic Homelessness

 Tenant eligibility criteria must be satisfied prior to being referred to an NPLH Project.
 Referrals to NPLH Assisted Units shall be made through the local Coordinated Entry System (CES) for persons who are Chronically Homeless or Homeless.
 For persons At-Risk of Chronic Homelessness, CES or another comparable prioritization system based on greatest need shall be used.
-All referral protocol for NPLH Assisted Units must be developed in collaboration with the local Continuum of Care and implemented consistent with Program requirements.
+All referral protocol for NPLH Assisted Units must be developed in collaboration with the local Continuum of Care and implemented consistent with program requirements.